 The first vintage of Bougetz Cellars was merely 50 cases.
 Today their production is around 1,500 cases each year with the focus being on Napa Valley wines (the exception being their Russian River Pinot Noir grown in neighboring Sonoma County).

+Visits are by appointment and are held at their appointment only tasting room near the city of Napa.
+Inquire for details.
 Distribution is only to a select number of states including Michigan and Iowa.
 For more information and to join one of their wine clubs, visit: www.bougetzcellars.com